Selling blood tests online for over 15 years.

 We have processed over 3 million results.

 A qualified doctor will interpret your results.

-Our testosterone test is one of our best sellers and, priced only at £29, can be completed from the comfort of your own home.
-For a more comprehensive picture of your hormone levels, our Hormone Check Male measures the levels of testosterone and other important hormones including DHEA sulphate, a hormone responsible for male characteristics in both men and women and a free androgen index, a ratio to determine circulating available testosterone.
-If you are experiencing any niggling symptoms, don’t just blame them on your age, order your Medichecks test today!
+Our Testosterone test is one of our best sellers and, priced only at £29, can be completed from the comfort of your own home.
+For a more comprehensive picture of your hormone levels, our Hormone Check Male measures your levels of testosterone as well as other important hormones including DHEA sulphate, a hormone responsible for male characteristics.